|

 the video card connector.
 The cabinet was built from my drawings

+by Hawkeye Plastics in Mesa, Arizona.
+They did a fantastic job.
 The monitor shown is a surplus item I picked up years ago.
 The housing was designed by me and made by Hawkeye plastics.
+Operation The operation of the TVT is a little clumsy and a bit off-beat.

 Although the keyboard will encode all of the standard control